01R0hit/ErebusSim/README.md

-# Stonefish Swarm Simulation Workspace
+# Swarm Simulation

 This repository contains a ROS 2 workspace for simulating a small swarm of underwater AUVs ("scanners") using the [Stonefish](https://github.com/patrykcieslak/stonefish) physics-based marine robotics simulator and its ROS 2 wrapper, [`stonefish_ros2`](https://github.com/patrykcieslak/stonefish_ros2).
+The swarm's underwater networking and inter-vehicle communication is handled by [UnetStack](https://unetstack.net/), bridged into ROS 2 via a dedicated `unet_api` node.

 The `sim_swarm` package defines a Stonefish scenario containing two torpedo-shaped AUVs (`scanner_1` and `scanner_2`), each equipped with twin thrusters, a variable buoyancy system (VBS), side-scan sonars, and odometry.
 A keyboard teleop node is included to drive either vehicle.